 A place where people could see and discuss traditional, contemporary and international art all in one place.

-With an opportunity to relaunch the museum in late 2021, Leeum needed a brand that could reflect this ambition.
+With an opportunity to relaunch the museum after the pandemic, Leeum needed a brand that could reflect this ambition.

 A dynamic identity that embodies the ever-changing nature of art

 We created a new identity for Leeum, all building from the new dynamic logo - a rotating form capturing the cyclical nature of time and reflecting the form of the Leeum’s Rotunda building.